hermanhmo/bulkrater/README.md

 The rating will work best for people eating approximately 3000 calories daily, divided into 3-4 meals.

-Feel free to create a new model with your own data set, or add to the current data set (located at models/meal_scoring_dataset.csv) and retrain the model.
+Feel free to create a new model with your own data set, or add to the current data set (located at models/meal_scoring_dataset.csv) and retrain the model using the **models/polynomial_regression_trainer.py**

 ## Run the prebuilt web app on Google Cloud: